COALITION TO ABOLISH THE FUR TRADE

 EXAMPLES OF HARASSMENT

-Harassment can range from extreme forms such as violence, threats, or physical touching to less obvious actions such as bullying, ridiculing, teasing, or repeatedly bothering community members.
+Harassment can range from extreme forms such as violence, threats, and coercion to less obvious actions such as bullying, ridiculing, or repeatedly bothering community members, particularly on the basis of immutable characteristics related to a protected class.

 Sexual harassment, which is harassment specifically based on sex, can take two forms: